 - 1. Landscaping required by this Ordinance must be planted in uncompacted soil at least 2 feet in depth. - 2.
-Stone mulch is not permitted in required landscape areas or planting bed except as part of a stormwater best management practice in accordance with the Stormwater Specifications Manual. - 3.
-Landscaped areas must be protected from vehicular encroachment by curbs or wheel stops.
+Stone mulch is not permitted in required landscape areas or planting bed except as part of a stormwater best management practice in accordance with the Stormwater Specifications Manual. - Landscaped areas must be protected from vehicular encroachment by curbs or wheel stops.
 Curbs must be provided with openings to accommodate surface collection of stormwater runoff in vegetated swales and detention facilities. - E. Minimum Plant Sizes at Installation Unless otherwise specifically noted, the minimum plant size at the time of installation of landscaping required by this Ordinance is as follows:

 Plant Material Type (ASNS types) Minimum Size

 Deciduous/ Overstory

 Shade Tree (Type 1 or Type 2)

 Single Trunk 2 in. caliper

 Multi-Trunk 10 ft. in height

 Evergreen/Coniferous Tree 6 ft. in height

 Ornamental/ Understory Tree Single Trunk 1.5 in. caliper

 Ornamental/ Understory Tree 6 ft. in height

 Multi-trunk

-Large Shrub - Deciduous 24 in. in height
+Large Shrub - Deciduous (Type 2 or 3) 24 in. in height

-(Type 2 or 3) 2 mil in noigh

-Large Shrub - Evergreens 30 in. in height
+Large Shrub - Evergreens

-(Types 4, 5 or 6) ee in in noigin
+(Types 4, 5 or 6) 30 in. in height

 Small Shrub - Deciduous 18 in. in height

-(Type 1) i e i i i i i i i e igi i
+(Type 1) TO III, III TICIGIII

 Small Shrub - Evergreens 24 in. in spread

-(Type 1, 2 or 3) 2111, 11 301000
+(Type 1, 2 or 3) •

 Ground cover 3 in. in height